All All News Products Insights AI DevOps and CI/CD Community

 • Stability – how consistently it behaves across builds

-• Business Criticality – how important the feature is to users or revenue
+• Business Criticality – importance to users or revenue

-• Reusability – whether the logic is shared with other tests
+• Reusability – shared logic with other tests

-• Manual Effort – how painful it is to do by hand
+• Manual Effort – how painful or time-consuming it is manually

-• List down the factors that you deem as "worth automating"
+• List the factors you consider worth automating

 • Score each factor from 0 to 1

-Use the matrix during backlog grooming, test planning, or automation roadmap reviews to focus your efforts where they matter most.
+Use this during backlog grooming, test planning, or automation roadmap reviews to target high-value tests.

 Test Case Run Freq Stability Business Critical Reusable Manual Effort Score Automate?